 The top Canadian travel stocks to buy today

-Alimentation Couche-Tard (TSX:ATD.B)
+Alimentation Couche-Tard (TSE:ATD.B)

-Alimentation Couche-Tard (TSE:ATD.B) is not only one of the largest companies in the country and what I would consider to be a blue-chip stock here in Canada, but it is also an underrated and overlooked company when it comes to travel stocks here in Canada.
+Alimentation Couche-Tard (TSE:ATD.B) is not only one of the largest companies in the country and what I consider to be a blue-chip stock here in Canada, but it is also an underrated and overlooked company when it comes to travel stocks here in Canada.

 Couche-Tard is one of the largest convenience store operators in the world, operating under brands like Couche-Tard and Circle K.

-Its assets contain or at one point have contained some well known names such as Allison Transmission, Westjet, Tropicana, Spirit Aerosystems, Pure Canadian Gaming, Pinnacle Renewable Energy, and more.
+Its assets contain or, at one point, have contained some well-known names such as Allison Transmission, Westjet, Tropicana Resorts, Spirit Aerosystems, Pure Canadian Gaming, Pinnacle Renewable Energy, and more.

 CAE Inc (TSX:CAE)

 CAE Inc (TSE:CAE) is a unique company for travel stocks in Canada.
 That is because although CAE doesn't directly provide the means to travel, it is impacted significantly by the pace of global travel.